 Location: Sign of the Bellbird, Summit Road, Port Hills.
 A 35-minute drive out of Christchurch City Centre.

-6. Take a Trip to Lyttleton and Quail Island
+6. Take a Trip to Lyttelton and Quail Island

-Location: Lyttleton is a 20-minute drive southeast of the city centre.
-Lyttleton is part of the Christchurch public transport network.
+Location: Lyttelton is a 20-minute drive southeast of the city centre.
+Lyttelton is part of the Christchurch public transport network.

 7. Feast at the Riccarton Farmers’ Market

 If there’s only one place you can go to get your foodie experience in Christchurch, it has to be the Riccarton Farmers’ Market.
 With over 300 stalls, it’s the biggest and most popular farmers’ market in New Zealand.
 Try some tasty treats and drinks, all produced by passionate locals.
 Browse for the perfect New Zealand souvenir on the crafts stalls and more.
 There’s always some form of great entertainment too like live music.
-For more great places to eat on a budget, head to Cheap Eats in Christchurch.
+For more great places to eat, check out The Foodie Guide to Christchurch.

 Location: Every Sunday 9am-2pm, Riccarton Racecourse, Riccarton Park, 146 Racecourse Road Christchurch New Zealand